-Operating System is a system of software that is responsible for managing software and represents an intermediary between the user and computer software, which is the main driver of the computer.
-It handles basic tasks such as managing and allocating computer resources (memory, hard drive, access to peripherals, etc.), priority handling of commands, control of input devices, and output such as a keyboard.
+Operating System is a system of software that is responsible for managing computer software.
+It represents an intermediary between the user and computer software, which is the main driver of the computer.
+It handles basic tasks such as managing and allocating computer resources (memory, hard drive, access to peripherals, etc.), priority handling of commands, control of input devices, and output such as keyboard.
 As well as to facilitate the handling of networks and file management.

 There are many operating systems like Windows, Mac OS X, MS-DO, Haiku, Chrome OS, MENUET, eComStation, TAILS.

 The operating system controls the data path where the operating system manages data flow and trajectory by controlling its transfer between computer units and monitoring processes and then displaying data on output units such as the screen or printer.
 The operating system also detects faults and reports faults.

 It is one of the tasks of the operating system to allocate enough time to handle all applications and processes so that it can work as efficiently as possible, and this is especially important when multitasking.
 When the user runs several applications and processes at the same time.
 The operating system will check the availability of sufficient resources to run these applications and processes well.